 The United States has faced criticism for its approach to environmental policies, particularly regarding climate change.
 The Trump administration withdrew the U.S. from the Paris Agreement on climate change, but the Biden administration has rejoined the agreement and pledged to reduce greenhouse gas emissions.
 Debates continue over fossil fuel development, renewable energy, and environmental regulations.

 Canada has committed to reducing greenhouse gas emissions and transitioning to a cleaner economy.
 The federal government has implemented a carbon tax and invested in renewable energy projects.
-However, Canada faces challenges in balancing environmental goals with its dependence on natural resources, particularly oil and gas.
+Even so, Canada faces challenges in balancing environmental goals with its dependence on natural resources, particularly oil and gas.

 Social Issues